UWC2-PYTHON/ProgrammingInPython/source/modules/Debugging.rst

       hasn't been loaded yet).
 The file is searched for on sys.path;
       the .py suffix may be omitted.

-Can use up, down, where and list to evalutate where you are, and use that to set a new breakpoint in code coming up.
-Useful for getting out of rabbit holes.
+You can use up, down, where, and list to evaluate where you are, and use that to set a new breakpoint in code coming up.
+This is useful for getting out of rabbit holes.

 ::